 Inflammation, Infection & Immunity, Cancer, Molly Appeal

-Dr. Craig McCormick and his team are pursuing the development of new antiviral medications for common viruses that come in many strains – herpes and influenza – and cause everything from recurring rashes, to cancer, to life-threatening, respiratory illness.
+Dr. Craig McCormick and his team are pursuing the development of new treatments for common viruses that cause devastating human diseases ranging from life-threatening respiratory illness to cancer.

-Dr. McCormick and his team are eager to start using the ImageStreamX Mark II, advanced cell-sorting and imaging equipment to be funded through Dalhousie Medical Research Foundation's 2018-19 Fall Molly Appeal.
+Dr. McCormick and his team are eager to use the Orbitrap Fusion Mass Spectrometer to be funded through Dalhousie Medical Research Foundation's 2019-20 Fall Molly Appeal.

 "Our research relies heavily on the use of a collection of methods knowns as 'proteomics' to study viral proteins and their effects on human cells.
 The Orbitrap will give us a close-up look at these proteins and help us determine how they function in the context of infection.
 With this new informations, we can devise strategies to interfere with processes that the viruses depend on with small molecules that we call 'antivirals'.
 If these molecules show promise in the lab, they can be further improved by chemical modification, so they are as safe and effective as they can be."